alexpung/taxCalculator/README.md

 3. For each trade calculation steps are shown (in export text file or GUI windows)
 4. Show section 104 holdings and sell that are unmatched with a buy (i.e. short sale)
 5. Show trades in the GUI to allow user double-checking.
+6. Allow user to specify the initial section 104 pool (in case old trades cannot be found) (\gui\init.toml)

 Known limitation: